 Colaboration with Yaron Maim.
 A motion tracking system based on the Raspberry Pi minicomputer was built and a custom camera / IR pass filter solution developed for single-point tracking on stage.
 December 2017.

 Data.
 Form.
 Migration is a data-driven installation where migration data of the UN was used to create visuals for projection mapping on data-inspired digitally fabricated surfaces.
 November 2017.

 The trees are thirsty.
 Instead of water they need you.
 Interactive demo installation at the FITC Amsterdam X festival.
 February 2017.

-Creating a projection mapping experience at the Chester Beatty Library in Dublin.
+Creating a projection mapping experience as Maker in Residence at the Chester Beatty Library in Dublin.
 Two weeks of running workshops and creating an installation.
 December 2016.

 Data-driven projection mapping installation during the annual Staro Riga light festival in Riga, Latvia.
 November 2016.

 Audiovisual laser dance performance built on top of a Raspberry-Pi-camera-based motion tracking system.
 Collaboration with Yuri Shimaoka.
 Summer 2016.

 Projection mapping with the Raspberry Pi workshop for kids during the Festival of Lights Berlin 2016.
 Nine days kids had the opportunity to learn about projection mapping and the possibilities of the Raspberry Pi mini-computer.

 Projection Mapping with the Raspberry Pi workshop series.
 Advanced workshops involving creative coding with openFrameworks, projection mapping and the Raspberry Pi are happening every month.